Elevated escapes

 Notice how perfect all the eggs turned out. (eyeroll)

 Traditional deviled eggs are of course sliced length wise but cue Pinterest.
 And cue Pinterest fails, although in my defense I think this little guy looks more “just hatched” than the perfect “peeps” I’ve seen on Pinterest.
+If perfect peeps are your goal, add less sandwich spread so your little chick isn’t pouring out like mine.

 STEP EIGHT . . .
 Mix yolks with sandwich spread.